Demisexuality and its significance in the asexual spectrum.

 The flag has four colors namely white, black, purple, and gray.

 White, as you can see, is the uppermost color that denotes sexuality.

-Black is a triangle in the left corner of the flag encompassing all the three colors.
+Black is a triangle in the left corner of the flag, encompassing all three colours.
 It denotes asexuality.

-Purple is the third color representing the community, while gray is the fourth color representing gray-asexuality.
+Purple is the third colour, representing the community, while grey is the fourth colour, representing grey asexuality.

-Together, they denote demisexuality that lies between sexual and asexual spectrum and is a part of gray-asexuality.
+Together, they denote demisexuality that lies between the sexual and asexual spectrum and is a part of grey asexuality.

 Demisexuality is just like any other sexual preference or orientation, along with sexuality and asexuality.
 It comes under the ‘ace-umbrella’ of gray-asexuality, which gives importance to the emotional attraction.